By Joseph Wu, CFA

 We believe the outlook for the world economy and, by extension, corporate profits, remains challenging with risks broadly skewed to the downside.
-Part of the reasoning for this downbeat assessment derives from thinking about whether the main macro forces that have hampered the economy and financial markets, namely inflation and hawkish central banks, have faded or stabilised to a degree that would inspire sufficient confidence that the worst is behind us.
+Part of the reasoning for this downbeat assessment derives from thinking about whether the main macro forces that have hampered the economy and financial markets, namely inflation and hawkish central banks, have faded or stabilized to a degree that would inspire sufficient confidence that the worst is behind us.

 Although we may be getting closer to that inflection point, the main concern is that we have not yet seen concrete signs of an inflation peak.
 Goods inflation may be in the process of coming back down from very elevated levels seen over the last two years, but we believe more persistent price increases in services and shelter (housing) could prove to be more difficult to control, which may necessitate further monetary tightening beyond what’s currently anticipated by markets.